 And of course, there’s the issue of project relationships when confronted with a mechanics lien deadline while still on the project.
 Bottom line: it’s never a good thing when punch work goes on for so long that your payment rights (via the right to file a mechanics lien if unpaid) are due to expire.

 Because punch items are difficult to anticipate or define in a contract, it is important for subs to be prepared.
-The 3 keys to this are communication, documentation, and education!
+The 3 keys to this are communicate, document, and educate!

-Photograph anything and everything!
-Having progress and completion photos can help ensure that you aren’t called back to do additional work.
+Photograph anything and everything.
+Documenting your work with progress and completion photos can help ensure that you aren’t called back to do additional work.
 Many times, especially for trim-out and finish work, other contractors will begin the next phase of construction and potentially damage your completed work.
 If any issue arises, you’ll have photographic proof that you properly completed your work.

-Read your contract!
-More than once!
-Make sure that your scope of work is as detailed as possible.
+Read your contract.
+Then, read it again!
+Make sure that your scope of work is as detailed as possible, and that your responsibilities are included.
 Otherwise, you might end up doing work or paying for items that are potentially outside your scope of work.

-Punch lists are a crucial step in the construction process.
-It is the last hurdle to successfully deliver a completed project.
-Each project faces their own unique challenges, but preparing a complete and accurate punch list will give everyone on the project a clear understanding of what needs to be done in order to finish the project.
-Which is why we created this simple, easy to use downloadable, punch list template (link above), to help you finish your efficiently and profitably finish your project.
+Each project faces its own unique challenges, but preparing a complete and accurate punch list will give everyone on the project a clear understanding of what needs to be done in order to finish the project.
+Which is why we created this simple, easy to use, downloadable punch list template, to help you finish your project efficiently and profitably.